Easypay/woocomerce-easypay/2.0/README.md

 ### Easypay Sandbox
 Check this box if you to use easypay’s sandbox (test mode).

-__Note__: If using sandbox mode the Account ID and API Key must be generated in easypay’s sandbox backoffice (https://backoffice.test.easypay.pt).
+__Note__: If using sandbox mode the Account ID and API Key must be generated in easypay’s Sandbox Backoffice (https://backoffice.test.easypay.pt).
 Production key and id will not work in sandbox mode and vice-versa.

 __Note__: No real money is used when this is enabled!
 Use this for testing purposes only.